glitchInTheCatrix/pizzaStack/README.md

+# pizza-stack

 # Credentials
 user: admin
 password : root

-# pizza-stack

-This template should help get you started developing with Vue 3 in Vite.
+## info

+i have Created this project using the following technologies as discussed with people at your organisation and after reading the project document
+1. vue 3
+2. vuetify 3
+3. vuex 4

 ## Recommended IDE Setup